JLESC/jlesc.github.io/_projects/dense_eigen_project.md

  * Wilkinson512/Kevd specialized for 2,4,8-wide SIMD intrinsic : 2 versions Wilkinson and Dongarra-Wilkinson
  * Parameter survey for NB of Back-transform

+### Results for 2019/2020

+1. (Cont.)
+Distributed MPI/OpenMP Parallel
+ * Progress will be delivered upto the machine replacement status.

+1. (Cont.)
+GPU extensions (standalone/cluster)
+ * We have investigated the performance trend on three GPU-eigensolvers, cuSolver 10.0, MAGMA 2.5.0, and EigenG 2.2d.
+ * On a Volta V100 board with CUDA 10.0+intel MKL library yieded excellent performance.
+ * MAGMA (1stege kernel) and EigenG shows totally 700GFLOPS for a full diagonalization operation when N=9700.
+ * For larger benchmark, when N=30000 and we used EigenG, the elapsed time for the full diagonalization took approximatedly 100 seconds, and it reached more than one TFLOPS.

 ### Software update and descriptions: